albertibass/ggso_website/_posts/2026-1-26-coaches-packet.md

 **Free WiFi** is available through Stanford Visitor.

 Everyone must abide by the **“never alone” policy**, which states that there should never be a minor alone in a room with one adult at any time — nor should a minor ever be forced into a one-on-one situation with a volunteer, event staffer, or other adult.
-We take this very seriously; if you see a violation of this policy, notify headquarters in STLC 111 immediately.
+We take this very seriously; if you see a violation of this policy, notify headquarters in Shriram UTL 112 immediately.

 **Additionally, here are some details regarding Hovercraft and Helicopter:**
 * Hovercraft floor materials are glass and tile.